Cherish-xzw/koa2-vue-boilerplate/README.md

 this boilerplate clone built with [vuejs-templates](https://github.com/vuejs-templates/webpack), based on [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin)

 ## Environments
 Make sure that you have Node.js v6 or newer and npm installed on your development machine.
+Because it will be better

 * node ^6.0.0
 * npm ^5.0.0